Living in Belfast

 Is Belfast a good place to live?

-What schools are in Belfast?
+What are the schools in Belfast like?

-What is the transport like in Belfast?
+What is the average house price in Belfast?

 Where does this data come from?